Earthport/rest-api-docs/Guides/errors.md

 ### Validation errors

-Earthport has defined a standard Error Response structure for both validation (4xx) and application errors (5xx).
+Earthport has defined a standard 'Error Response' structure for both validation (i.e. 4xx) and application (i.e. 5xx) errors.

-This response will indicate whether the error is a validation type error and it will contain an array listing each validation error.
+This response will indicate whether the error is a validation type error, furthermore it will contain an array listing each validation error.

 ```javascript